If you’ve ever sent an email while forgetting to add the attachment, you probably know the value of attention to detail.

 - Have you ever worked on something where it was crucial to be accurate? – You get to find out the candidate’s experience with tasks where attention to detail was of utmost importance.

 - Do you have a specific process you follow in your line of work? – If the candidate uses a standard operating procedure for everything they do, this is when they’ll show it off.

 - How do you manage your daily workload? – Candidates with great attention to detail can organize their time well.
 This is especially important in freelance and remote roles.

 - Are you a detail-oriented worker? – Sometimes, the simplest question is the best.
 See what the candidate says to a direct question about their attention to detail.

 - How do you go about getting all the important details from an important customer? – How well they pay attention in client-facing roles.

-Who knows, maybe there’s a comma out there that could cost your company millions as well.
+Who knows, maybe a comma out there could also cost your company millions. 😱

-Do you want to test your candidates’ skills and attention to details in a way that can be measured?
-And even better, shows you whether the candidate can do the job or not?
-Try Toggl Hire, the pre-employment assessment test that helps you find great job candidates with ease.
+Do you want to test your candidates’ skills and attention to detail in a way that can be measured?
+And even better, in a way that shows you if the candidate can do the job well.